-- 1. Verbal bullying is saying or writing mean things.
-Verbal bullying includes teasing, name-calling, inappropriate comments, taunting, threatening to cause harm or deliberately insulting another person's family or culture. - 2.
-Social bullying, sometimes referred to as relational bullying, involves hurting someone's reputation or relationships.
-Social bullying includes leaving someone out on purpose, telling other children not to be friends with someone, spreading rumors about someone or embarrassing someone in public. - 3.
-Physical bullying involves hurting a person's body or possessions.
-Physical bullying includes hitting, kicking, pinching, spitting, tripping, pushing, taking or breaking someone's things, and making mean or rude hand gestures.
+1. Verbal bullying is saying or writing mean things.
+Verbal bullying includes teasing, name-calling, inappropriate comments, taunting, threatening to cause harm or deliberately insulting another person's family, race, religion or culture.

+2. Social bullying, sometimes referred to as relational bullying, involves hurting someone's reputation or relationships.
+Social bullying includes leaving someone out on purpose, telling other children not to be friends with someone, spreading rumours about someone or embarrassing someone in public.

+3. Physical bullying involves hurting a person's body or possessions.
+Physical bullying includes hitting, kicking, pinching, spitting, tripping, pushing, taking, or breaking someone's things, and making mean or rude hand gestures.

-At Muna bullying is not tolerated and action is swiftly taken.
-In the event of an incident or concern being raised, the issues are investigated by relevant staff, the pastoral team may become involved and a restorative justice approach taken to resolving the issues and stopping the behaviours.
+At Muna, bullying is not tolerated, and action is swiftly taken.
+In the event of an incident or concern being raised, the issues are investigated by relevant staff.
+The pastoral team may become involved, and a restorative justice approach taken to resolve the issues and stop the behaviours.
 SLT should be informed about any bullying behaviour/incident and where appropriate they will hold a meeting with students and/or parents.

 We are proactive in promoting our Bee-haviour Rules and Aldar Academies Values which guide appropriate behaviours and help children identify when their behaviour is inappropriate.
 Peers are made aware of being a bystander and learn how to stand up against bullying behaviours in Circle Time sessions.
-Through class based activities such as circle time and in the playground, students at Al Muna learn that bullying is never acceptable and should they witness it or feel it happens to them they should seek the support of an adult.
+Through class-based activities, such as circle time and in the playground, students

+Updated by Luke Jameson - Assistant Principal for Pastoral - August 2024 at Muna British Academy learn that bullying is never acceptable and should they witness it or feel it happens to them, they should seek the support of an adult.
 All staff and students are always proactively looking out for incidents of bullying.